liu-ke/csukuangfj.github.io/_posts/2015/2015-12-04-optimizations-references.md

  about optimisations on this [web page][20]
  - [CS 709: Convex Optimization][21], it contains a lot of links, such as [**this**][22].
 Its course [calendar][23] contains lecture slides.
+ - [Papers, Reports, Slides, and Other Material by Dimitri Bertsekas][24]

 # People